Connect with us!

 How To Get Involved with the DWR Birdability Project

 After watching a mandatory training webinar, volunteers can view the list of available sites and sign out via the site selection form ones for which they are interested in conducting a Birdability Site Review using the Birdability Site Review Checklist.
 Once the site review has been completed, volunteers will need to submit the information to Birdability and complete the DWR Site Review Submission Form to ensure that DWR receives the needed information to update corresponding VBWT sites.
-For more information on project specifics, please consult the Birdability Project Guide, the November 2024 update to the project, and the corresponding VMN project form.
+For more information on project specifics, please consult the Birdability Project Guide and the corresponding VMN activity form.

 Corresponding Resources: Note that the below list of hyperlinks is numbered so that they correspond with the steps outlined in the project flow chart above.

-- Detailed Project Guide and Mandatory Training Webinar and November 2024 update to the project
+1. Detailed Project Guide and Mandatory Training Webinar

 VBWT Education & Outreach Project